A project by the Frans Hals Museum and Studium Generale Rietveld Academie, curated by Melanie Bühler, supported by the Goethe-Institut

 - Structure Critique (November 2021- February 2022)

 June 12, 2020: How the Invisible Hand of the Internet interferes with Art -performance/presentation by artist duo FLAME, can be watched here.

 June 5, 2020: Presentation Flatness - Attempting to Decentre Power

-by curator and critic Shama Khanna can be watched here.
+presentation by curator and critic Shama Khanna, can be watched here.

-May 15, 2020: Live Performance Concrete Conversation by Louise Ashcroft and Fritha Jenkins can be watched here.
+May 15, 2020: Concrete Conversation by Louise Ashcroft and Fritha Jenkins, a recording of the live performance can be watched here.